Thanks for Sharing: Reception

 Thanks for Sharing was met with mixed reviews.
 On Rotten Tomatoes, the film has a positive score of 51% based on 114 reviews, with an average rating of 5.59/10.
 The site's critics consensus reads: "Thanks For Sharing showcases some fine performances but doesn't delve into its thorny premise as deeply as it should".
 Metacritic reports a score of 54 out of 100, based on 38 reviews, indicating "Mixed or average reviews".

 Richard Roeper gave the film a largely positive review, saying "First-time director Blumberg does a fine job and makes some brave choices."
 Laremy Legel of Film.com was among the most critical, giving the film a D+, and commenting that it "can't quite find its footing as either a drama or a comedy, and near the end it's actively sliding off the rails".
 Nigel Barrington of the Daily Chronicle also criticized the film heavily, dubbing it First World Problems: The Movie.
 Otherwise, Alecia Moore's role was praised by critics.
 Dan Callahan wrote about her performance saying, "Of all the cast here, the least experienced is the pop singer Pink, yet she does the best acting in the film: natural, a little harsh, a little unstable.
-Pink, like Macy Gray in her Lee Daniels movie roles, knows instinctively how to behave on camera by just pretending that the camera isn't there."
+Pink, like Macy Gray in her Lee Daniels movie roles, knows instinctively how to behave on camera by just pretending that the camera is not there."
 Sandy Schaefer praised the film, arguing that "the good elements outweigh the bad in Thanks for Sharing and the final result is a commendable examination of addiction, sex and the nature of grown-up relationships (among other issues that are rarely black and white)."